Krush206/soldat-shell/README.md

 `socat exec:"./rcon_balancer <password>" tcp:<server ip>:<port>,crnl &`

 #### Notes
-The scripts were made in FreeBSD. *BSD programs are different than these from GNU/Linux systems.

 Windows users may use [Cygwin](https://cygwin.com) to run the scripts (but they haven't been tested on this platform; testing is required).

 On Unix and Unix-like operating systems, it is recommended to have a `tmpfs` mount on `/tmp`.